Temperature-Enhanced Coercive Field by Chiral Molecules: Discussion

 \subsection{Chiral molecules resemble Carnot engines}

 How can we account for the increased effectiveness of CISS with temperature without involving microscopic details?
-We will start with an intuitive thermodynamic picture and incorporate microscopic analyses later in the discussions.
+We will start with an intuitive thermodynamic picture and incorporate microscopic analyses later in the discussion.

-CISS relates to the spin-filtering of electrons, meaning that chiral molecules reduce entropy by decreasing the number of available microstates of the electronic spin distribution in the microcanonical ensemble.
-In this framework, temperature is a derived quantity that is inversely proportional to the change in entropy.
-The system of interest can be considered as the electronic spin distribution of the surface molecules and the interface.
-According to the first law of thermodynamics, the internal energy of an isolated system remains constant.
-Therefore, any work done by the system must be supplied as heat entering the system.
-Chiral molecules perform work by filtering spin, and we can think of them as chiral molecular Carnot engines or “chiral engines”, as illustrated in (\autoref{Discussion}a).
-To balance the work performed, these systems must absorb heat from their surroundings.
-Thus, chiral engines operate more effectively when heat is provided.
+CISS relates to the spin-filtering of electrons, meaning that chiral molecules reduce entropy by decreasing the number of accessible microstates of the electronic spin distribution at the molecule–surface interface.

+We first consider the electronic spin distribution as the system of interest.
+To leading order, electron number and energy are conserved during spin filtering, allowing this subsystem to be described within a microcanonical ensemble.
+According to the first law of thermodynamics,

+Spin filtering reduces the number of accessible spin microstates, implying $dS < 0$ for the electronic subsystem.
+This entropy reduction requires positive work to be performed by the chiral molecules.

+We next consider the chiral molecules as a separate subsystem interacting with their surroundings.
+Since the entropy of the electronic subsystem decreases, the entropy of the chiral molecules must increase according to the second law of thermodynamics.
+The free energy change of the molecular subsystem is

+Because $dS > 0$ for the molecules, the $-T dS$ term becomes increasingly negative at higher temperatures.
+Since the spin filtering process is not spontaneous, heat must be supplied to the molecular subsystem to maintain a positive free energy cost.

+In this picture, chiral molecules operate as Carnot-like engines, absorbing heat from their surroundings and converting it into work that reduces the entropy of the electronic spin distribution (\autoref{Discussion}a).
+Consequently, these chiral engines operate more effectively when heat is provided.